fawful514/MHTRI/README.md

 Access link to the Google Drive containing all necessary files not found on the referent GitHub page.
 [Here](https://drive.google.com/drive/u/0/folders/11tHrH_KISdeZ0g7MRWICs7_souEsaWY4)
 ## Installing Dolphin Emulator
 - Download the zip file `Dolphin_Emulator.7z`
-- Unzip to an easy to access location, I used C:\Dolphin\
+- Unzip to an easy to access location, I used `C:\Dolphin\`

 ## Installing Monster Hunter Tri
 - Download the zip file `MHTri.7z`
-- Unzip to a new folder in your Dolphin folder C:\Dolphin\Games\
+- Create a new folder in your Dolphin folder `C:\Dolphin\Games\` and unzip to this location

 ## Running Dolphin Emulator
-- Navigate to the Dolphin-x64 folder C:\Dolphin\Dolphin-x64
+- Navigate to the Dolphin-x64 folder `C:\Dolphin\Dolphin-x64`
-- Run `Dolphin.exe`
+- Run `Dolphin.exe` by double clicking
-- Double click to set games directory to folder where MHTri is located C:\Dolphin\Games\
+- Double click to set games directory to folder where MHTri is located `C:\Dolphin\Games\`
 - Ensure MHTri shows up as a selectable game
 ![](https://github.com/fawful514/MHTRI/blob/main/screenshots/dolphin-tri-noPS.PNG)

 ## Setting up the MHTri Server
 Once you have added MHTri as a game to your dolphin emulator, its time to establish a connection to the private server
-- Download and unzip `MH3SP-Riivolution.zip` to desired location, I used the same folder as my games folder (C:\Dolphin\Games\)
+- Download and unzip `MH3SP-Riivolution.zip` to desired location, I used the same folder as my games folder `C:\Dolphin\Games\`
 - Run `Dolphin.exe` to open the Dolphin Emulator
 - Right click on Monster Hunter Tri
-- Select "Start with Riivolution Patches..."
+- Select `Start with Riivolution Patches...`
 ![](https://github.com/fawful514/MHTRI/blob/main/screenshots/open-rii.PNG)
-- Select "Open Riivolution XML..." at the bottom
+- Select `Open Riivolution XML...` at the bottom
-- Navigate to the folder where you unzipped the file (C:\Dolphin\Games\riivolution\)
+- Navigate to the folder where you unzipped the file `C:\Dolphin\Games\riivolution\`
 - Select `MH3SP.xml`
 ![](https://github.com/fawful514/MHTRI/blob/main/screenshots/save-preset.PNG)
-- Select "Save as Preset..." at the bottom
+- Select `Save as Preset...` at the bottom
 - Name it something like "MH3SP SERVER" and save
-- Close out of "Start with Riivolution Patches..." window DONT CLICK START and ensure a new game appears with the title you entered
+- Close out of `Start with Riivolution Patches...` window. **DONT CLICK START.** Ensure a new game appears with the title you entered
-- Everytime you want to launch the game to play on LocLac servers, select "MH3SP SERVER"
+- Everytime you want to launch the game, select `MH3SP SERVER`.
+It allows you to play both Online and Offline
 ![](https://github.com/fawful514/MHTRI/blob/main/screenshots/mh3sp-server.PNG)

 ## Using a DS4 Controller
 Included in the Google Drive is a configuration file for the controller layout I use titled `MH Tri.ini`
 This is intended to be used with a DualShock 4 (PS4) controller and mimics the button layout of the classic Wii controller.
 Place this file in the path `C:\Users\(user)\Documents\Dolphin Emulator\Config\Profiles\Wiimote`
-If some of the folders do not appear (namely `Profiles` and `Wiimote`) go ahead and create them.
+If some of the folders do not appear (namely `Profiles` and `Wiimote`), go ahead and create them.
 To use this config:
 - Open up the Dolphin Emulator
-- Select "Controllers" at the top right
+- Select `Controllers` at the top right
-- Select "Configure" under the Wii Remotes -> Wii Remote 1
+- Select `Configure` under the Wii Remotes -> Wii Remote 1
 - With the controller plugged in, select the Profile dropdown and select `MH Tri`
-- Select "Load" and your controller should be working perfectly
+- Select `Load` and your controller should be working perfectly

 ## Essential-ish Configurations and Codes

 ### Graphics Improvements
 In it's default configuration, Monster Hunter Tri leaves much to be desired aesthetically.
 Below are a few changes that will bolster the graphics of the game.

 So, let's take the game from this:
 ![](https://github.com/fawful514/MHTRI/blob/main/screenshots/flfr9%20ss%20for%20comp.PNG)